pydanny/django-party-pack/docs/index.rst

 Why Sphinxified Django?
 =======================

 Because these are great patterns and tools that beginners should be exposed to right away.
-I've learned them from people I admire as Django and Python coders.
+I've learned them from the various :ref:`contributors`, who of whom are all people I admire as Django and Python developers.

-As for the name, it was inspired by the wonderful Sphinx project.
+As for the name, it was inspired by the wonderful `Sphinx`_ project.

 Indices and tables
 ==================